karlmdavis/justdavis-karl/_drafts/2019-04-25-personal-devops.md

 > Wow, look at how productive we all were this week!
 We moved the product — and our customers — so much forward!

 Here's how you get there: apply the DevOps principle of having a Long-Term Focus to transform how you & your team work.
-Two things to do.
+Two things to do...

 First, as a team, set aside a two hour or so block in the afternoons for any/all meetings.
 That's when you schedule your meetings.
 That's when you open up your email clients and work through your inbox.
 That's the time your team dedicates to the collaboration that's critical for success.